 - Practical Consideration

-The aspect creates a pleasant and hygienic atmosphere in the building.
-It is necessary that air movement should occur in building at the level of occupancies and use.
+This aspect creates a pleasant and hygienic atmosphere in the building.
+It is necessary that air movement should occur in the building at the level of occupancies and use.

-As per rule every habitable room shall have opening directly to the external air or into an open verandah, excluding doors inclusive of frames shall not be less than :
+As per the rule, every habitable room shall have opening directly to the external air or into an open verandah, excluding doors inclusive of frames shall not be less than: